v24Zer0/Access-Control-System/README.md

 I have implemented the MERN stack for this project.
 MERN stands for MongoDB, Express, React, Node.
 The MERN stack is the ideal approach to working with JavaScript and JSON.
 It also allows you to easily implement a 3-tier architecture entirely using JavaScript and JSON.

 ### Web App
 I decided to use React to build the user interface.
 React makes it easy to create an interactive UI by efficiently updating and rendering components when data changes.
-React is a technology I am currently learning and this project gave me an opportunity to improve my knowleedge of React.
+React is a technology I am currently learning and this project gave me an opportunity to improve my knowledge of React.

 ### Server
 Node.js was used to build the server.
 Node.js is an event-driven Javascript runtime designed to build scalable applications.
-By making use of Express.js, Node.js can be used to build a fast and sccalable API for receiving and sending requests.
+By making use of Express.js, Node.js can be used to build a fast and scalable API for receiving and sending requests.
 Node.js is a technology I am familiar with and it pairs well with React and MongoDB.

 ### Database
 MongoDB was chosen as the database for the project.
 MongoDB is one of the most popular databases for modern apps.
 MongoDB's expressive query language is simple to learn and use.
 MongoDB is flexible, fast and highly scalable.